Age-related sagging skin

 Clinical trials demonstrate the benefits of Ultherapy are still evident 10 months after undergoing the procedure and that no downtime is required for patients receiving the treatment.

-Although Ultherapy does not provide the same results as a conventional face or brow lift.
+Although Ultherapy does not provide the same results as a conventional brow or face lift.
 It is a safe and suitable option for a patient not yet requiring an invasive and expensive skin-tightening procedure like a surgical facelift.

 Some common Ultherapy complaints are pain and discomfort during the therapy sessions, swelling and inflammation after the procedure, and slight tingling, tenderness and redness of the skin.
 This can be minimised by proper sedation and painkillers before the procedure and avoiding exposure to heat after the treatment for few days.